dwsimkins/110-fall2018/exercises/commExercise/commExercise.md

 6. Configure your Discord notifications.
 You can change the overall settings for the Discord, and then you can override the global settings on a channel-by-channel basis by right clicking a channel and muting it.
 I normally will configure my notifications to only notify me of @mentions, which will include people @mentioning you by name or @mentioning @everyone.
 You're welcome to set it up in whatever way works best for you.
 (However, since the #announcements channel is used only by the professor and TA for class-wide announcements, it's probably a bad idea to mute that channel!)

 ***If you have an iOS or Android mobile device, I highly recommend installing the Discord app so that you don't have to be in front of a computer to get notifications!
-The Discord desktop app is also nicer to use than the webapp.***
+The Discord desktop app is also nicer to use than the web based version.***